pknviki95/Python/practices/hackerrank/README.md

             if n%2==0 and n>20:                 #If n is even and greater than 20, print Not Weird print("Not Weird")
-## Program-05: print output based on the input with range() function:
+## Program-05: [print_range.py](https://github.com/pknviki95/Python/tree/main/practices/hackerrank/Introduction/print_range.py) - Print output based on the input with range() function:

     The included code stub will read an integer, , from STDIN.